KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

-      add       Add a new user in the user table. delete    Delete a user from the database. fields    Display field names in targets database. list      List users in the database.
-      modify    Modify fields of a user in the user database.
+      add       Add a new user in the user table. delete    Delete a user from the database. fields    Display field names in targets database. list      List users in the database users table. modify    Modify fields of a user in the user database.